magley/magley.github.io/content/posts/0001_timer.md

 }
 ```

-In GameMaker, you use Alarms or Time Sources and so on and so on.
+- In GameMaker, you use Alarms or Time Sources and so on and so on.

-The one thing in common between all these approaches are _callbacks_.
+The one thing in common between all these approaches is the usage _callbacks_.

-You create a timer, tell it to go off in _this many_ seconds or frames and you tell it
+You create a timer, tell it to go off in _this many_ seconds or frames and you
-which function to invoke when the timer goes off.
-It's a declarative approach of "I want to
+tell it which function to invoke when the timer goes off.
+It's a declarative
-do this at this time, let the engine take care of the rest".
+approach of "I want to do this at this time, let the engine take care of the
+rest".
+It's easy and it works.

 ---

+I don't like it though.
+The timers are handled by the engine so they enter
+automagical territory.
+If you ever need finer control between timers, you are at
+the mercy of the engine's API to grant you such control.

 I propose a different solution, inspired by immediate mode graphics libraries.
-The big idea is for you (your class, your component, your node, whatever) to own the timer,
+The big idea is for you (your class, your component, your node, whatever) to own
-to update the timer and to query the timer _explicitly_:
+the timer, to update the timer and to query the timer _explicitly_:

 ```c++
 struct Timer {